Skip to content

 POSITION REQUIREMENTS

-• Associate Degree in child development or extensive experience in a related field preferred.
+• An Associate Degree in child development or extensive experience in a related field preferred.

 • Must have working knowledge of Microsoft Office suite.